 The Near Source Sound Level Guarantee is limited to normal continuous sound sources within the Scope of Work.

-B.3.2.2 Far Field Sound Level Guarantee.
-As a Specific Performance obligation, Seller guarantees that the far field average A-weighted sound pressure level of the Unit (referenced to 20 micropascals) as installed and erected shall not exceed 67 dB(A) at 400 feet (the values at the stated distances from the nearest edge of the Unit) (the “Far Field Sound Level Guarantee”) when measured during a Performance Test or Sound Level Test while operating at steady state loads from 50 to 100 percent in accordance with the Sound Level Test Procedure.
+B.3.1.2 Far Field Sound Level Guarantee.
+As a Specific Performance obligation, Seller guarantees that the far field average A-weighted sound pressure level of the Unit (referenced to 20 micropascals) as installed and erected shall not exceed [67 dB(A) at 400] feet (the values at the stated distances from the nearest edge of the Unit) (the “Far Field Sound Level Guarantee”) when measured during a Performance Test or Sound Level Test while operating at steady state loads from 50 to 100 percent in accordance with the Sound Level Test Procedure.

-B.3.3 Specific Performance Exhaust Emissions Guarantee.
+B.3.2 Specific Performance Exhaust Emissions Guarantee.

-B.3.3.1 Emissions Guarantee.
-As a Specific Performance obligation, Seller guarantees that the Adjusted Emissions of the Unit when the Unit is operated between 20 °F and 90 °F, from 50% load through Base Load, between 0% and 100% humidity and at all other Basis Conditions (the "Emissions Guarantee") will not be greater than the following values:
+B.3.2.1 Emissions Guarantee.
+As a Specific Performance obligation, Seller guarantees that the Adjusted Emissions of the Unit when the Unit is operated between [20 °F and 90 °F, from 50% load through Base Load], between 0% and 100% humidity and at all other Basis Conditions (the "Emissions Guarantee") will not be greater than the following values:

 Category Value Units of Measure

-NOx 9 ppmvd @ 15% O2
+NOx [9] ppmvd @ 15% O2

-CO 9 ppmvd
+CO [9] ppmvd

-PM 10 18 lb/hr
+PM 10 [18] lb/hr

-VOC’s 1.4 ppmvw
+VOC’s [1.4] ppmvw

 Subject to the provisions of Section 10.12.8, if the Adjusted Emissions of the Unit are less than or equal to the Emissions Guarantee, Seller will be considered to have satisfactorily caused the Unit to have met the Specific Performance requirement associated with the Emissions Guarantee.